The old Inn with a long history

 The rich cultural heritage of Skovshoved Hotel dates back to 1660, where locals and travelers alike have gathered for more than 350 years.
 Skovshoved Hotel is a significant cultural point of history for the municipality of Gentofte.

-Since then the Skovshoved Hotel has housed many different activities besides being an Inn.
-For example, between 1852 and 1868 it was a postal office and in 1927 to 1937 the building was also the home of a cinema.
-Not until the 1890’s did the building change its appearance to what it is today, and became a ‘badehotel’; a seaside hotel mainly attracting the finer society
+Since then Skovshoved Hotel has housed many different activities besides being an Inn.
+For example, between 1852 and 1868 it was a postal office and in 1927 to 1937, the building was also the home of a cinema.
+Not until the 1890’s did the building change its appearance to what it is today and became a ‘badehotel’; a seaside hotel mainly attracting the finer society

-After inspiration from Merete Henriksen for Lokalhistorisk Arkiv i Gentofte
+After inspiration from Merete Henriksen from the Local History Achive in Gentofte